Laura Fuentes

 Pumpkin Cookies Iced with Cream Cheese Frosting

-This is a no-chill recipe, meaning you don’t have to wait for the dough to chill in the fridge.
-Great news when you’re ready to sink your teeth into a warm cookie!
+This is a no-chill recipe, meaning you don't have to wait for the dough to chill in the fridge!
+You make it, bake it, and enjoy the fruits of your work in no time.

 Soft Pumpkin Cookie Ingredients